Nanni di Banco: Works

 Nanni di Banco was a contemporary of Donatello and Lorenzo Ghiberti.
 He is well known for his sculpture group Four Crowned Saints (Quattro Santi Coronati, c.
 1416) which was commissioned by the stone carvers and wood workers guild for the Church of Orsanmichele.
 Demonstrating his familiarity with antique prototypes of formal sculpture, Nanni depicted the four saints, sculptors who were martyred in the 4th century, as if they were Roman philosophers or senators.
 The significance of this work is manifested not only in the striking naturalism and individuality of the figures, but also in the complexity of construction of a sculpture group, for which he copied the swagged cloth seen behind the figures of a Roman sarcophagus from the 3rd century.
 According to Mary Bergstein, Nanni di Banco's body of sculptural work "in many ways determined the course of Renaissance art in Florence".

 The Quattro Coronati was created c.
 1409 to 1416–17.
-Nanni's rendering of the four saints, patron saints of the stone carvers and wood workers guild, mostly ignores the confused legend on which it is based, that of the martyrs of Pannonia, who, during the reign of Diocletian chose to die rather than follow his command to carve an image of the god Asclepius.
+Nanni's rendering of the four saints, patron saints of the stone carvers and woodworkers' guild, mostly ignores the confused legend on which it is based, that of the martyrs of Pannonia, who, during the reign of Diocletian chose to die rather than follow his command to carve an image of the god Asclepius.
 The sculpture depicts the four men, wearing sandals and togas in the ancient Roman style, engaged in serious, agreeable conversation.
 The relief carved on the plinth on which the figures stand depicts stonemasons, stonecutters, and bricklayers at work, also wearing clothes of the period.
-This relief was modeled on a Roman funerary stele depicting such craftsmen.
+This relief was modelled on a Roman funerary stele depicting such craftsmen.

 Although Nanni and Donatello were regarded by some of their contemporaries as bitter rivals during the first two decades of the Quattrocento, Bergstein says there is documentary evidence in the cathedral records that indicates friendship and a harmonious working relationship between Nanni, Donatello, and Filippo Brunelleschi.
 Nanni acted, for example, as Donatello's guarantor to the Opera del Duomo for payments made in advance for work on the Prophets series in the campanile.
 The trio were paid 45 gold florins in 1419 for preparing a large model of Brunelleschi's cathedral dome, constructed of brick.
 Nanni and Donatello served on an Opera del Duomo committee four months later to evaluate Brunelleschi's design for the dome.